Zeros of Polynomials in Derivatives of Automorphic $L$-functions: Introduction and summary of main results

+We note that the uniqueness of the parameters and exponents in \eqref{def:F} is a consequence of the $\mathbb{C}$-linear independence of the underlying monomial products.
+Since $\bm{\pi}$ consists of pairwise non-isomorphic representations in $\mathfrak{S}$, Kaczorowski, Molteni, and Perelli \cite{KMP} established that these $L$-functions and their arbitrary derivatives are linearly independent over $\mathbb{C}$.
+Under Dirichlet convolution, distinct monomial products $F_j(s, \bm{\pi})$ possess arithmetically non-equivalent coefficients when evaluated at prime supports.
+By \cite[Lemma~1]{KMP}, this non-equivalence guarantees that the distinct monomial products form a linearly independent basis for the polynomial algebra $\mathcal{B}$ over $\mathbb{C}$.
+Consequently, any polynomial $F(s, \bm{\pi}) \in \mathcal{B}$ admits a unique expression as a linear combination of these monomial basis vectors.

-To state our main results, we first define several key quantities that measure in a suitable way the complexity of $F(s,\bm{\pi})$ with respect to the ranks, orders of differentiation, and arithmetic conductors of its component $L$-functions.
-Let $m_u$ denote the rank (or degree) of each $L(s,\pi_u)$, implying $\pi_u \in \mathfrak{F}_{m_u}$, and let $\mathfrak{q}_{\pi_u}$ denote the arithmetic conductor of $L(s,\pi_u)$.
+To state our main results, we first define several key quantities that measure in a suitable way the complexity of $F(s,\bm{\pi})$ with respect to the dimensions, orders of differentiation, and arithmetic conductors of its component $L$-functions.
+Let $m_u$ denote the dimension (or degree) of each $L(s,\pi_u)$, implying $\pi_u \in \mathfrak{F}_{m_u}$, and let $\mathfrak{q}_{\pi_u}$ denote the arithmetic conductor of $L(s,\pi_u)$.
 (See Section \ref{sec:L-functions} for more details.)
 For each monomial $F_j(s,\bm{\pi})$ as defined in \eqref{def:F}, we denote

 Furthermore, we define the following degrees for the whole polynomial $F(s,\bm{\pi})$: